appscode/blog/content/post/deploy-mssql-server-in-aks/index.md

 In this yaml,
 - `spec.version` is the name of the MSSQLServerVersion CR.
 Here, a MSSQLServer of `version 2022-cu12` will be created.
+- `spec.topology.availabilityGroup.databases` specifies the list of databases that must be added to the `Availability Group` cluster.
 - `spec.tls` specifies the TLS/SSL configurations.
 The KubeDB operator supports TLS management by using the [cert-manager](https://cert-manager.io/).
 Here `tls.clientTLS: false` means tls will not be enabled for SQL Server but the Issuer will be used to configure tls enabled wal-g proxy-server which is required for SQL Server backup operation.
 - `spec.storageType` specifies the type of storage that will be used for MSSQLServer database.
 It can be `Durable` or `Ephemeral`.
 The default value of this field is `Durable`.
 If `Ephemeral` is used then KubeDB will create the MSSQLServer database using `EmptyDir` volume.
 In this case, you don’t have to specify `spec.storage` field.
 This is useful for testing purposes.
 - `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
 This storage spec will be passed to the Petset created by the KubeDB operator to run database pods.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
 If you don’t specify `spec.storageType: Ephemeral`, then this field is required.